 Me: “He’s adorable.
 That clipboard looks very official.”

-Melvyn: “It’s been meditating with the Calmness Tracker pens.”
+Melvyn: “It’s been communing with the Calmness Tracker pens again.”

 Me: “They’re glowing meautifully.”

-📚 General Library Status Update ~ Supurr Comfort Era Edition
+🧳 General Library Status Update ~ Aisle D Departure Edition

 In short:

-The pens have issued their latest communiqué (via fax, naturally):
+The pens are glowing brighter than ever, their communiqué (via fax, naturally) reads:

 They refuse to elaborate.